How to Scorpion-Proof Your House & Other Arachnids Found in Belize

 How NOT to Scorpion-proof Your House

 Please do not use sticky traps.
-They will kill a lot more harmless animals than catching an occasional scorpion.
+They will kill a lot more harmless animals than catch an occasional scorpion.
 Sticky traps also catch harmless snakes and beautiful banded geckos.
-It’s not a pleasant death for those animals and you would end up peeling their skin off if you tried to save them.
+It’s not a pleasant death for those animals, and you would end up peeling their skin off if you tried to save them.

 Please don’t use sticky traps